12. What do all the terms and abbreviations mean?

 Additional Needs Plan (ANP) or Individual Educational Plan (IEP) or Individual Behaviour Plan (IBP): A document to plan and record actions being undertaken to meet the additional needs of a student.

-Annual Review: A legally-binding yearly review of needs and support arrangements for a student with a Statement of SEN or an Education, Health and Care Plan.
+Annual Review: A legally-binding yearly review of needs and support arrangements for a student with an Education, Health and Care Plan.
 Involves written reports and a meeting between all relevant parties.

 Health Care Plan or Medical Needs Plan: A document holding information on a student’s medical needs with advice on responses where necessary.